hannahhayward/student-workbook/src/reflections/wk3/quiz3.md

 **8.** What is the job of the `Controller` in the `MVC` Pattern?
 <!-- enter you answer in the space below -->
 ```
+the controller controls what is shown on the dom
 ```

 **9.** What is the job of the `Service` in `MVC`?
 <!-- enter you answer in the space below -->
 ```
+the service is what manipulates the data
 ```
 **10.** What is the job of the `Model` in `MVC`?
 <!-- enter you answer in the space below -->
 ```
+the model defines what the data is
 ```